A Glimpse into Peruvian Heritage and a Dive into Manu National Jungle!

 On day 3 we will get up bright and early, at 5:00am, for a delicious breakfast!
 We will be leaving the Bambu lodge at 5:30 am and start our trip to the small port town of Atalaya.
 On our way there, we will stop at a local market where we will get a chance to buy food and drinks.
 You could even try to cut your own coconut… if you can manage it!
 Once arrived in Atalaya, we will unpack our things and load them onto a long boat.

-After enjoying Machu Wasi, we will be having lunch around 1:30 pm.
+After enjoying Machu Wasi, we’ll be having lunch around 1:30 pm.
 After lunch, we will go for a short walk by the river where we will get the opportunity to swim and refresh our self.
 The river will feel incredible after being in the natural heat and humidity of the jungle

 Once refreshed, we will head into the jungle looking for more animals, but more specifically, tapirs.
 The tapir is a very unique looking animal who is similar, in some ways, to a pig and has a small, flexible trunk.
 These herbivores enjoy water and are excellent swimmers… just make sure to approach them slowly as they can easily scare and run away.